 Besides bus, the train is the perfect choice to travel Vietnam from North to South.
 After 30 years of war, the rail line connected Hanoi to Saigon was re-opened on day 31st of December 1976.
 The event marked a new period of peace and developing for the country.
 Nowadays, the 1730km long system of the “North-South Reunification Line” has become one of the most common means of transportation to travel not only for the safety but also for the beautiful scenery of magnificent mountains, poetic rivers and rustic villages you can witness from the train.

-Traveling by train also costs you much less than traveling by plane even though it can be so quite slower.
-One more advantage is that you can bring along your motorbike or bike with you to the destination by paying a reasonable charge without worrying about damages while most of coach brands aren’t able to do this.
+Travelling by train also costs you much less than travelling by plane even though it can be so quite slower.
+One more advantage is that you can bring along your motorbike or bike with you to the destination by paying a reasonable charge without worrying about damages while most of the coach brands aren’t able to do this.

 The North-South Reunification Line

 Schedule: Hanoi – Hue – Da Nang – HCMC

 SE1 (19:30), SE2 (19:30), SE3 (22:00), SE4 (22:00): these are the best, equipped with air-conditioned soft sleepers (4-berth), air-conditioned hard sleepers (6-berth), air-conditioned soft seats.

 SE5 (9:00), SE6 (9:00): Air-conditioned hard sleepers, air-conditioned soft seats, air-conditioned hard seats, and ordinary hard seats, no soft sleepers.

 SE7 (6:00), SE8 (6:00): Only runs at busy times, air-con soft sleepers, air-con hard sleepers, air-con soft seats.

 SE19 (20:10), SE20(18:40): Air-conditioned soft sleepers, air-conditioned hard sleepers, air-conditioned soft seats, air-conditioned hard seats, ordinary hard seats.